 Dryers

 Dryers are mechanically simple, which is why their lifespans are the most consistent across brand tiers.
-The NAHB average of 13 years holds reasonably well across mid-range brands, with premium brands extending the upper bound by 3 to 7 years.
+DOE's 14-year mean holds reasonably well across mid-range brands, with premium brands extending the upper bound by 3 to 7 years.
 The two factors that shorten dryer lifespan most reliably across any tier are restricted vent runs (long ducts with multiple elbows force the motor to work harder) and accumulated lint in the cabinet (a fire risk and a heat-buildup driver).
 Annual professional vent cleaning typically pays for itself within two years through extended motor and heating-element life.

 Cost details by repair type for dryers are in our Orange County dryer repair cost guide.